 If your driver’s license was formerly suspended due to an excess of traffic tickets or a DUI, the procedure of getting your license reinstated and returning on the road is more complicated than it would be otherwise.
 If your driver’s license is suspended, most of states need by law that you acquire a vehicle insurance plan with an SR22 certification prior to you can have your license reinstated.
 This mandate applies whether or not you own a car.
 If you do not own a car, you should purchase a non-owner automobile insurance plan, together with an SR22 rider, in order to have your license legally reinstated.

 Most states need chauffeurs with suspended licenses to acquire non-owner SR22 auto insurance prior to reinstatement.
 Only eight states in the U.S. do not have this requirement.
-These states consist of Pennsylvania, New York, North Carolina, Oklahoma, Delaware, Kentucky, Minnesota, and New Mexico.
-Nevertheless, if you mean to move from one of these states to a state where SR22 auto insurance is needed (such as California), you will need to purchase the non-owner policy to acquire a chauffeur’s license in your brand-new home state.
+These states include Pennsylvania, New York, North Carolina, Oklahoma, Delaware, Kentucky, Minnesota, and New Mexico.
+However, if you mean to move from one of these states to a state where SR22 auto insurance is needed (such as California), you will need to purchase the non-owner policy to acquire a chauffeur’s license in your brand-new home state.

-Just like any other insurance plan, it’s essential to keep in mind to always pay your premiums on time.
+Just like any other insurance plan, it’s essential to bear in mind to always pay your premiums on time.
 If you stop working to pay your SR22 non owner auto insurance premiums, your agent is needed by law to notify the state.
 If your policy lapses for any reason, it is likely that the state will re-suspend your license until such time as you re-purchase and re-file brand-new SR22 paperwork.